-Proposition 2 Under autarky, the optimal adoption date for firms is earlier than socially optimal.
+Proposition 2 Under autarky, the optimal adoption date for firms is earlier than the socially optimal adoption date.

-The above proposition shows that socially optimal instantaneous regulation may not be dynamically optimal relatively to the adoption of clean technologies.
+The above proposition shows that socially optimal instantaneous regulation may not be dynamically optimal relative to the adoption of clean technologies.
 This is due to the greater adoption incentives for firms compared to those for regulators, under autarky.
-This is clearly demonstrated by the inequalities in
+This is clearly demonstrated by the inequalities in (17).
+This result is similar to that established by Ben Youssef (2010) who used a model comprising a regulator and a monopolistic firm.